 I also made a Pythor the Barbarian T-Shirt which is available on this blog!

 Griffon Shadow is my Gothic Fantasy hero and one of my gay "superhero" characters.
 I don't know of too many gay heroes, so I made up my own!
 The first Griffon Shadow mini comic was created and posted online in 2015.
-It's free to read online along with my other mini comics, here on this blog or on the Pythor Comics website: http://www.pythorcomics.ca/
+It's free to read online along with my other mini comics, here on this blog or on the Pythor Comics website.